kubernetes-sigs/vsphere-csi-driver/docs/book/features/file_volume.md

 The `VolumeHandle` associated with the PV should have a prefix of `file:` for file volumes.

-### Read-Write Pod
+### Pod with Read-Write access to PVC

-Create a Read-Write Pod to use the PVC from above example.
+Create a Pod to use the PVC from above example.

 ```yaml
 apiVersion: v1